 Official Grade 2 Braille has 189 contractions (combinations of letters or entire words can become one Braille character), with many complicated rules.

-This tool uses all the contractions, but cannot follow all the rules because that requires a deeper understanding that only a human has.
+This tool uses all the contractions, but cannot follow all the rules because that needs a deeper understanding that only a human has.
 For example, the combination "wh" can be replaced by one character, except when the word is really two words combined.
 So a(wh)ile is OK, but ra(wh)ide is not.
 Our tool will get that wrong ...

 ... so Grade 2 translation can only be done properly by a human!

 However, 98% of the time our translation will be good.